-Along with the supernatural and paranormal occurrences, it seems that the radar seems to be a little sketchy as well.
-Considering some people who worked on certainshows worked on Gravity Falls, this isn't that surprising.
+Along with the supernatural and paranormal occurrences, it seems that the radar is a little sketchy as well.
+Considering some people who worked on certain shows and other animated works also worked on Gravity Falls, this isn't that surprising.

-When Gideon's father offers Stan Columbian coffee, Stan replies that he once got arrested there.
+- When Gideon's father offers Stan Colombian coffee, Stan replies that he once got arrested there.
 Make of that what you will.

 "Dipper vs. Manliness"

-Instead of genitals, the Multibear's crotches have bear heads. note A slang term for penis is "the second head."
+- Instead of genitals, the Multibear's crotches have bear heads. note

 "The Time-Traveler's Pig"